cybarspace/cutefetch/index.md

 PS: I don't know how to fork single scripts from larger repos.

+### Download
+Click the "Download script" button to the left and choose "Save As..." from the right-click menu on the page that appears.

 ### Install
 Copy the fetch script to somewhere on your `$PATH` and make it executable by running `chmod a+x ./cutefetch` in the directory it is located.